How to Increase Pages Per Visit and Dwell Time | How to Decrease Bounce Rate | Conversion Rate Optimization

 Having a slow-loading website, or even a website with slow-loading images, can negatively impact your customer rate optimization by 20%.
 The same can be said for how to increase pages per view and dwell time.

-In 2021, a top converting website needs to provide leads with a fast website that doesn’t cause a high bounce rate.
-Google suggests having a website loading slower than 3 seconds will increase your website’s bounce rate by 31% and anything after a 5-second load time is over a 100% increase.
+In 2022, a top-converting website needs to provide leads with a fast website that doesn’t cause a high bounce rate.
+Google suggests having a website loading slower than 3 seconds will increase your website’s bounce rate by 31% and anything after a 5-second load time is over a 100% increase in bounce.

 Luckily, the search engine also provides some best practices to live by when in need of a high convergence rate: